A Hilbert 90 Property for S-Class Groups and Applications to the Gross--Kuz'min Conjecture: Applications to extensions of number fields

 We define the cyclotomic $\ZZ_p$ extension of a number field $K$ to be $K_\infty^{cycl}:=K(\mu_{p^\infty})^\Delta$, where $\Delta$ is the torsion subgroup of

 Write $T_p^{\text{cycl}}(K)$ for the Kuz'min-Tate module associated with the extension $K_\infty^{\text{cycl}}/K$.
-The abelian pro-$p$ group $T_p^{\text{cycl}}(K)_\Gamma$ then agrees with the logarithmic class group $\smash{\widetilde{\mathcal{C}\ell}_K}$ defined by Jaulent in \cite{Jaulent1994}.
-The following conjecture was first formulated by Kuz'min in this generality (see \cite{Kuzmin1972}) and independently by Jaulent in his Ph.D. thesis (see \cite{Jaulent1986}) and is widely known as Gross-Kuz'min Conjecture or generalized Gross Conjecture. \begin{conj}[GKC] The group $T_p^{\text{cycl}}(K)_\Gamma$ is finite. \end{conj} There are several equivalent formulations related to the non-vanishing of a $p$-adic regulator \cite{Gross1981} and vanishing orders of $L$-functions.
+The abelian pro-$p$ group ${T_p^{\text{cycl}}(K)}_\Gamma$ then agrees with the logarithmic class group $\smash{\widetilde{\mathcal{C}\ell}_K}$ defined by Jaulent in \cite{Jaulent1994}.
+The following conjecture was first formulated by Kuz'min in this generality (see \cite{Kuzmin1972}) and independently by Jaulent in his Ph.D. thesis (see \cite{Jaulent1986}) and is widely known as\emph{ Gross--Kuz'min Conjecture} or \emph{generalized Gross Conjecture}. \begin{conj}[GKC] The group $T_p^{\text{cycl}}(K)_\Gamma$ is finite. \end{conj} There are several equivalent formulations related to the non-vanishing of a $p$-adic regulator \cite{Gross1981} and vanishing orders of $L$-functions.
 Most of the methods dealing with this use $p$-adic transcendence theory.
 We focus on the Iwasawa theoretic approach.

 This conjecture is known to hold if $K/\QQ$ is an abelian extension by a theorem by Greenberg \cite{Greenberg1973} and is true by Chevalley's Theorem \cite{Lang1983}*{Lemma 4.1 Chapter 13} if there is exactly one prime in $K$ above $p$.
 In 2019 Kleine proved it for the case where there are two primes above $p$ (cf. \cite{Kleine2019}).
-Recently Maksoud made some progress substantially extending the list of fields for which the Gross-Kuz'min conjecture holds (cf. \cite{Maksoud2023}*{Theorem 4.3.2}).
+Recently Maksoud extended the list of fields for which the Gross--Kuz'min conjecture holds substantially (cf. \cite{Maksoud2023}*{Theorem 4.3.2}) and proved its validity for abelian extensions of imaginary quadratic fields (cf. \cite{Maksoud2024}).

+Important criteria, which depend on the ramification and splitting behavior of $p$ in $K/\QQ$ have been given by several authors (see for example \cites{Jaulent2002,Kuzmin2018}).